thorstenrie/ts-seedbox/README.md

         $ ./stop-ts-seedbox.sh

-6. To remove all images and the volume for the session data, you can run
+6. To remove all container images, you can run

         $ ./remove-ts-seedbox.sh